 Benefit Description You pay

 Outpatient hospital or other covered facility (cont.)
 High Option Standard Option

-Note: To qualify for coverage under behavioral health and substance misuse disorder treatment care, the care must be Medically Necessary and prior authorized by Us.

 Medical Necessity will be reviewed by our Quality and Care Management division.
 To qualify, the treatment program must be staffed by a multidisciplinary team, which should include registered nurses, occupational therapists, social workers, psychologists, physicians or other health care professionals.
-The treatment must be provided by substance misuse disorder treatment or behavioral health credentialed professionals and the treatment program must include a quality assurance program to review quality of care.
-Prior Authorization will be approved if Our Quality.
+The treatment must be provided by substance use disorder treatment or behavioral health credentialed professionals and the treatment program must include a quality assurance program to review quality of care.
 Prior Authorization will be approved if Our Quality and Care Management division determines that the Member requires more intensive treatment than is available through outpatient services and that the care is the most appropriate level of care for the Member.
 Prior Authorization does not guarantee payment if the services would not otherwise be covered according to the provisions of this Certificate.

 Not covered: All charges All charges

-Biofeedback.
+• Biofeedback.

-Family counseling for non-medical reasons.
+• Family counseling for non-medical reasons.

 Gambling addiction.

 Wilderness and camp programs, boarding school, academy-vocational programs and group homes.

 Halfway houses.

 • Hypnotherapy.

-• Long-Term or Maintenance Therapy.
+Long-term or maintenance therapy.

 Marriage counseling.

 • Phototherapy.

 Section 5(f).
-Prescription drug benefits
+Prescription Drug Benefits

-- We cover prescribed drugs and medications, as described in the chart beginning on the next page. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Federal law prevents the pharmacy from accepting unused medications. - Members must make sure their physicians obtain prior approval/authorization for certain prescription drugs and supplies before coverage applies.
+- We cover prescribed drugs and medications, as described in the chart beginning on the next page. - Please remember that all benefits are subject to the definitions, limitations and exclusions in this brochure and are payable only when we determine they are medically necessary. - Federal law prevents the pharmacy from accepting unused medications. - Members must make sure their prescribers obtain prior approval/authorization for certain prescription drugs and supplies before coverage applies.
 Prior approval/authorization must be renewed periodically. - Certain prescription drugs included in our formulary require prior authorization.
 The drug prior authorization process can be initiated by your plan physician or your plan pharmacy by filling out a Drug Prior Authorization Request form.
 A copy of this request including the determination will then be mailed to you, your plan pharmacy, and plan physician.
 Updates to our drug formulary are provided in Notables, our quarterly news magazine sent to the subscriber's home.
 Members may also obtain a listing by calling our Customer Care Center at 800-279-1301 or at our website at www.deancare.com. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare.